PRIVATE FIRST CLASS FRANK DAVID FALASCA; U.S. ARMY

 PFC FRANK FALASCA GETS BRONZE STAR

-PFC Frank D. Falasca, 3rd Army Medical Detachment, has been awarded the Bronze Star Medal for heroic achievement in connection with military operation on December 29, 1944 in the vicinity of Saarlautern-Roden, Germany.
+PFC Frank D. Falasca, 3rd Army Medical Detachment, has been awarded the Bronze Star Medal for heroic achievement in connection with a military operation on December 29, 1944, in the vicinity of Saarlautern-Roden, Germany.
 He is the husband of Mrs. Grace Falasca of Soundview Avenue.
 The award citation reads as follows:

 “PFC Falasca courageously left the platoon command post when he was informed that a casualty was lying wounded in a street covered by interlocking machine gun fire and frequent shell bursts.
 He boldly made his way through the murderous fire to the wounded man and administered first aid.
-Then, realizing that further medical attention was necessary, he carried the casualty two hundred and fifty yards, to a point where immediate evacuation by vehicle was effected.
+Then, realizing that further medical attention was necessary, he carried the casualty two hundred and fifty yards to a point where immediate evacuation by vehicle was effected.
 PFC Falasca’s valiant selfless conduct under fire exemplified high traditions of the Medical Department and reflects great credit on him.”

-PFC Falasca also wears the Purple Heart for wounds received on April 12, 1943 somewhere in Germany.
+PFC Falasca also wears the Purple Heart for wounds received on April 12, 1943, somewhere in Germany.
 He entered the Service in October 1942.
 Prior to his induction, he was employed at Yankee Metal Products Co.

 From The Norwalk Hour October 26, 1960